danielsogl/awesome-cordova-plugins/README.md

 ```

 #### Vanilla JS
-To use Ionic Native in other environments:
+To use Ionic Native in any other setup:
 1. Download the latest bundle from the [Github releases](https://github.com/ionic-team/ionic-native/releases) page.
 2. Include it in `index.html` before your app's code.
 3. Access any plugin using the global `IonicNative` variable.